 Fivel Systems was born from a very real corporate need.

-A lack of "user adoption," meant companies were less effective, leading to a poor return on investment and shortfalls of business expectations.
-The result was the creation of a new company called Fivel Systems.
+A lack of "user adoption" meant companies were less effective, leading to a poor return on investment and shortfalls of business expectations.
+This lead Breakey to investigate what could be done to change this state of affairs.

-A team of experts was assembled to understand why company training was so ineffective.
-The team included an industrial psychologist, a cognitive brain therapist, and a Masters in Education.
+A team of experts was assembled to determine why company training was so ineffective.
+The team included psychologists, a cognitive brain therapist, and a Master of Education.
 Fivel also commissioned a research study in partnership with a College.
-The goal was to engineer learning methodologies that leveraged best practices.
+The goal was to design learning methodologies that leveraged brain science and pedagogic best practices.

 Over 2 years, the team collected a wide body of knowledge in the areas of brain biology, behavioral science, motivational practices, and teaching methods.
 A few important findings shed light on why corporate training was under-performing.

 Many people engaged in learning content design or instruction had limited expertise or qualification in teaching sciences and methodologies.
-Both instructors from within the companies or solution vendors were often "product experts" who had a deep knowledge of the product.
+Instructors from within the companies or solution vendors were often "product experts" who had a deep knowledge of their product(s).
 Does this sound familiar?

-As part of the motivational analysis, a comprehensive review of a variety of gamification techniques was collected.
+As part of the motivational analysis, reviews of a variety of gamification techniques were collected.
 It revealed that many organizations using gamification didn't understand the different game theories.
 Hence they were often using ineffective applications of the science.
 Gaming principally works by inducing 2 important chemicals (neurotransmitters) in our brains: dopamine, and serotonin.
 In simple terms, one is associated with the need to win and the later is stimulated by reward.

-“Employees are busy doing their core job,” said Fivel founder John Breakey.
-“They don't respond well to web portal self-help approaches or information overload in long training sessions.
+“Employees are busy doing their core job,” said John Breakey.
+“They don't respond well to web portal self-help approaches, or information overload in long training sessions.
 They need more help to learn and adapt to an ever increasing environment of change.”

-We believe in continuous innovation.
-We are constantly collaborating with experts across multiple disciplines to improve outcomes for our customers to revolutionize the way the world approaches learning and change management.
+We are constantly collaborating with experts across multiple disciplines to improve outcomes for our customers by revolutionizing the way the world approaches learning and change management.